mindspore-ai/docs/install/mindspore_cpu_win_install_source_en.md

 - Update after source code compilation

-    After successfully executing the compile script `build.bat` in the root path of the source code, find the whl package in path `build/package`, use the following command to update your version.
+    After successfully executing the compile script `build.bat` in the root path of the source code, find the whl package in path `output`, use the following command to update your version.

 ```bash
 pip install --upgrade mindspore-{version}-cp37-cp37m-win_amd64.whl